Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Press the Apply button, and click OK to apply the new settings.

 - Then reset your router after disabling SSLv3.

-- Thirdly, you could run sfc/scannow to fix err_connection_aborted.
-This scans and fixes corrupt system files in Windows, which could be behind the err_connection_aborted issue.
-Press the Win key + X and select Command Prompt (Admin) from the menu.
+- Press the Windows key + X and select Command Prompt (Admin) from the menu.

 - That will initiate a system scan which might take a while.
 Once done, it will have repaired corrupted system files that might have caused the error.

-- Press the Win key + R at the same time.
-The Run window will open.
+- Press the Windows + R keys at the same time.

 - Now, copy the Default folder somewhere else, and delete it from the User Data folder.

 - Open Google Chrome, click the menu button, and select Settings.